kfly8/Syntax-Keyword-Assert/README.md

 - [Devel::Assert](https://metacpan.org/pod/Devel%3A%3AAssert)

-    This module provides a similar functionality, but it dose not use a keyword plugin.
+    This module provides a similar functionality, but it does not use a keyword plugin.

 # LICENSE